Skip to main content

 Hyperliquid provides a testnet environment for testing strategies without risking real funds.

-3. The testnet will automatically create an account for your wallet address
+3. The testnet automatically creates an account for your wallet address.

 Exporting your private key